HEAD0223/tastyChest/README.md

 # TastyChest Project

 This project represents a website for a cupcake business, showcasing a variety of cupcakes.
 The website is designed with HTML, CSS, and utilizes the Slick Carousel library for image sliders.
-Used @mixin
+Used SCSS with @mixin

 ## Table of Contents
 - [Folder Structure](#folder-structure)